finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

 > DiaryEntry upsertDiaryEntryTypeValuationPoint(scope, code, upsertValuationPointRequest, navTypeCode)

-[EXPERIMENTAL] UpsertDiaryEntryTypeValuationPoint: Upsert Valuation Point.
+[EXPERIMENTAL] UpsertDiaryEntryTypeValuationPoint: Upsert a Valuation Point.

 Update or insert the estimate Valuation Point.
 If the Valuation Point does not exist, this method will create it in estimate state.
 If the Valuation Point already exists and is in estimate state, the Valuation Point will be updated with the newly specified information in this request.